 Easy spinach salad with candied pecans, bell pepper, celery, carrots, and dried cranberries.
 Top it with a drizzling of balsamic vinaigrette.
-Put it in a packed lunch with a vegan tuna salad sandwich or slab of easy baked tofu.
-Have it as a main course with some grilled garlic bread.

 For many people, when they think of “vegan meals,” salads are the first things that come to mind.
 Lots of fresh produce + a simple vinaigrette is a straightforward and easy vegan meal.